iamacarpet/infitialis.com/_drafts/gcp-service-accounts-for-external-oauth2.markdown

   - Cryptography
 ---

-Recently we had a requirement to integrate with a partner that was using their own OAuth2 infrastructure, which required us to use a public/private key pair and signed JWTs, equivelant of Google's 2LO (2-legged) OAuth2 with their service accounts.
+Recently we had a requirement to integrate with a partner that was using their own OAuth2 infrastructure, which required us to use a public/private key pair and signed JWTs, equivalent of Google's 2LO (2-legged) OAuth2 with their service accounts.

 Keeping the public / private key pairs secure in a production environment can be hard, combined with the administration overhead of managing the key pairs in the first place (generating them, distributing them and ensuring they aren't shared outside of the required environment, plus rotating them if required).